Samsung's Galaxy Watch 4 ushers in a new era of Android smartwatches | CNN Underscored

 Galaxy Watch 4 vs. Galaxy Watch 4 Classic

-The Watch 4 Classic looks more like a watch you’d wear when going out to dinner with your boss, or to an evening work party.
+The Watch 4 Classic looks more like a watch you’d wear when going out to dinner with your boss or to an evening work party.
 The stainless steel housing looks great and the rotating bezel has a premium look to it.
-It’s Classic name, to use at least, really means classy.
+Its Classic name, to us at least, really means classy.

-The round display measures either 1.2-inches or 1.4-inches, depending on the size of the Watch you get.
-Either model comes equipped with 1.5GB of memory, 16GB of internal storage, and has either a 361mAh or 247mAh battery (again, depending on the size of the watch you buy).
-And asides from the battery, both of these are plenty zippy for a smartwatch.
+The round display measures either 1.2 inches or 1.4 inches, depending on the size of the Watch you get.
+Either model comes equipped with 1.5GB of memory, 16GB of internal storage and has either a 361mAh or 247mAh battery (again, depending on the size of the watch you buy).
+And aside from the battery, both of these are plenty zippy for a smartwatch.

 Wear OS is actually good now

-Earlier this year, Google and Samsung announced the company’s were teaming up to combine WearOS and Tizen OS into one, wearable operating system.
-Google’s wearable platform hasn’t ever really impressed, while Samsung’s offering has always lacked Google apps, and for that matter, a robust ecosystem of third party apps.
+Earlier this year, Google and Samsung announced the companies were teaming up to combine WearOS and Tizen OS into one wearable operating system.
+Google’s wearable platform hasn’t ever really impressed, while Samsung’s offering has always lacked Google apps, and for that matter, a robust ecosystem of third-party apps.
 Neither was truly a good option.

 The two companies took the best of both platforms — Samsung’s interface and reliable performance and Google’s app offering — and the end result is a wearable experience that’s sure to make any Android owner happy.

 And after that, you’re off to the Galaxy Watch races.
-There’s a brief tutorial you’ll get work through on your wrist, which is actually pretty helpful.
-Much of this new Galaxy Watch experience is full gesture based — in which you swipe from the left, right, top or bottom.
+There’s a brief tutorial you’ll get to work through on your wrist, which is actually pretty helpful.
+Much of this new Galaxy Watch experience is full gesture-based — in which you swipe from the left, right, top or bottom.

 - A swipe down on the screen reveals quick settings, and this is handy for silencing sounds or engaging low power mode.